The Fratellis: Side projects

 During the band downtime, Jon formed a new band with singer/songwriter Lou Hickey called Codeine Velvet Club.
 He released a self-titled album with the band in December 2009 and toured during late 2009 and early 2010.
 He then released his debut solo album, Psycho Jukebox in 2010 and intended to release a second, titled Bright Night Flowers in 2012 but this was shelved due to the Fratellis reuniting.

-Barry initially stated that he was starting his own musical project and would let Fratellis fans know about it via the Fratellis website.
+Baz initially stated that he was starting his own musical project and would let Fratellis fans know about it via the Fratellis website.
 In November 2011, he announced that he had joined Birmingham band the Twang, who he played with until August 2012 when he rejoined the Fratellis.

 Mince initially joined a heavy metal band called Throne o' Diablo, before leaving the band for unknown reasons.
 He joined Jon's solo band as a second drummer, backing vocalist and occasional guitarist during live shows for his Psycho Jukebox tour.

 After the recording of In Your Own Sweet Time, Jon re-recorded his shelved 2012 solo album Bright Night Flowers and after the main bulk of touring was finished for In Your Own Sweet Time, he announced that the album would be released in February 2019, supported with two shows in London and Glasgow.
 His first solo shows in six years featured nearly the entirety of Bright Night Flowers with only one song from his previous solo album showing up along with Fratellis' favourites "Whistle for the Choir" and "Laughing Gas" in rearranged forms and a series of covers.